ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 5. Address Parallel Execution Concerns:
    - Review fixture scoping and ensure proper isolation between parallel test runs.
    - Consider adding unique identifiers to MockClaudeClient instances for better tracking in logs.
+   - Test the fixture and MockClaudeClient in both parallel and non-parallel environments.

 We will implement these changes incrementally, starting with the MockClaudeClient updates, then move on to the fixture and test function improvements.
 After each step, we'll run the tests to gather more information and adjust our approach as needed.